amah/async/documentation.md

 #### Asynchronous foreach
 The general principle of the foreach loop is iterate over as set of item and call an operation for each of them.
-In the async4j library, the set of elements are represented by two models of asynchronous data generators, pull and push based generator respectively represented by Enumerator and Producer interfaces.
+In the async4j library, the set of elements are represented by two models of asynchronous data generators, pull and push based generator respectively represented by `IteratorAsync` (or its compacted form `EnumeratorAsync`) and `ProducerAsync` interfaces.

-#### IteratorAsync and EnumeratorAsync
+#### IteratorAsync or EnumeratorAsync
-IteratorAsync and EnumeratorAsync are pull based generators as they provide each element on demand by calling appropriate asynchronous method next() methods.
-IteratorAsync is the asynchrone equivalent of Iterator from collection java collection API where synchronous methods hasNext() and next() methods and repaced by thier asynchronous equivalent `hasNext(Callback<Boolean> k)` and `next(Callback<E> k)`.
+`IteratorAsync` is pull based generator as it provides each element on demand by calling asynchronous method `next()`.
+It is equivalent to the synchronous `java.util.Iterator` where methods `boolean hasNext()` and `E next()` are replaced by their asynchronous equivalent `hasNext(Callback<Boolean> k)` and `next(Callback<E> k)` respectively.

+// interfaces here

-EnumeratorAsync is the campacted form of IteratorAsync where methods hasNext and next are combined into a single method next() that take Callback2 callback interface which accept two values on completion.
+`EnumeratorAsync` is the compacted form of `IteratorAsync` where methods `hasNext()` and `next()` are combined into a single method `next()` that take the `Callback2<Boolean, E>` which is used to returns simultaneously a boolean indicating whether the next element exists and the element itself.
-The first returned value is of type boolean and indicates whether an item is returned or not:

-* if true the second value of generic type T can be used as an element even it is null.
-* a false value means no more element is available from the source and The second value must be ignored whatever it is null or not.</li>
+Interfaces `IteratorAsync` and `EnumeratorAsync` can be used to represent a wide range of asynchronous stream of data like asynchronous input channel in Java NIO.2., asynchronous server socket etc...

 #### ProducerAsync
-The push data source model is specified by ProducerAsync interface that define the asynchronous method ´produce()´ which take the ConsumerAsync interface as element handler or consumer:
+`ProducerAsync` interface is a push data source model where elements are published to a listener defined by the `ConsumerAsync` interface:

+// Producer Async interface here
-// element handler code here
+// Consumer Async interface here

-When the method produce is called, the producer submit each element to to the consumer through the asynchronous `consume()` method of the consumer which returns asynchronously at the end on element processing using the callback provided in the parameter.
-Depending on implementation, the Producer may generate more than one elements simultaneously and means Element handler can be called concurrently.
+The method `produce()` starts generation of elements which are submitted to the consumer through the method `consume()`.
+Depending on implementation, the producer can generates simultaneously more than one elements which means that the consumer may be called concurrently.

-The notifcation of the callback passed to the Producer.produce() method marks the end of element generation.
+The producer interface can be used as abstraction for event/message sources like JMS queue or topics.
+It can be also used as a wrapper for multiple asynchronous iterator when you want to process all their items using the same foreach loop.

-#### Asynchronous Foreach
+#### Foreach
-This construct iterate  over elements  and sequentially call an asynchronous  iteration function for each.
+The foreach control iterates over elements of an `IteratorAsync` and sequentially call an asynchronous iteration body function for each.
-That is, the iteration funtion complete before proceed to the next element.

-The asynchronous foreach flow logic is implemented using combination of two callbacks the nextcallback and iterationcallback.
-The nextcabk is passed as completion handler to the method Enumerator `next()` to request the the next element from the asynchronous iterator.
+The sequential call means the loop proceed to the next iterator element after the completion of the body execution with the previous element.
-Element returned if any is passed asynchronously to iteration task using the iteration callback as completion handler.
-On the completion of the iteration task, iterationcall ack  call the `next()` using the nextcallback to continue the loop.
-The cycle continue until the enimerator returns no element or and  exception occured, the flow is then back to the parent callback through `completed()` or `error()` methods respectivelly.

-Here is an exemple of Socket reading stream
+// For each sample here

+Internally, the foreach control make use only `EnumeratorAsync` interface.
+If an `IteratorAsync` is passed as parameter, it is wrapped in an adapter that implements  `EnumeratorAsync` interface.

+The foreach control initiates an asynchronous invocation cycle that involve successevely the enumerator `next()`, `NextCallback`, iteration body and  `IterationCallback`.
+At the beginning of the loop, the enumerator `next()` is called with the `NextCallback` which method
+`completed(Boolean b, E e)` is invoked on completion.
+If an element is found, that is the boolean value `b` is `true`, the body function is called with an `IterationCallback` and element `e` as parameters.
+At the end of the body function it invokes the iteration callback which call the enumerator `next()` method to restart the cycle.
+If an exception occures during the cycle, it is bubbled up to the parent callback and the loop ends.

+The foreach control is use to process asynchronous stream of data especially when element must be processed sequentially.

 // exemple here

 #### Asynchronous parallel foreach
-Like the foreach flow discussed previously, the parallel foreach iterate over elements and call an iteration for each.
+Like the foreach flow discussed in the previous section, the parallel foreach iterate over elements and call an iteration body function for each.
-The main difference lie in the of Producer as source of elements which are processed as they are submitted to the consumer this construct implements.

-But the difference is elements generations and iteration task executions are decoupled in two separate asynchronous flows of executions, one for element generation from producer and the other for elements processing.
-That is, element generation are not directly coupled to completion of the iteration task and more than one iteration task can being executed at the same moment.
-When called, the parallel foreach construct initiate elements generation by calling produce() method passing an implemention of consumer that call iteration task on a separate asynchrone flow using a callback that make a separate branch of execution flow.
+The difference is that elements generations and thier processing with the body function are not sequenced asynchronous processes.
+In the most general case, the producer and body function can generate or process several elements concurrently at the same time.
+This control requires a loop controller defined by the interface `LoopController` which handle parallelism concerns such as multi-threading or flow control.
+In fact, the parallel foreach do not implement parallelism by itself but defines an asynchronous execution structure as a framework for parallel execution of the body function.

+To be noticed, the built-in loop controllers currently provided in async4j address flow controls only, multi-threading concerns will be covered in coming releases.
+For now, the multi-threading can be introduced explicitly in the loop structure by submitting body function to a thread pool for execution, see 'Async.withPool()` helper method.

+The following example show a simple use case of a parallel loop:

+// Example

+The loop is initiated by a call to the producer method `produce()` to generate elements to be processed by the loop.
+Each element generated is passed to loop controller which implement the strategy to use for the body function invocation.
+For instance it may call the body function in separate thread for parallelism or delay the call if the limit of maximum number of parallel execution is reached.
+The loop completes when the `produce()` method and all body function calls completes.

 // picture of parallel branches

-The parallel foreach is completed when the `Producer.produce()` and all iteration tasks call are completed.
-Hereunder an example of parallel foreach code

 // exemple without flow control

 It use and iterator producer that generates elements from synchronous iterator implemented by a range generating number.
 The application logic implemented in the iteration task is quitte simple, it just cumulate numbers values for consistancyr check.
 The iteration task is wrapped with an ExecutorTask by DSL function withPool() to have parallel actual parallelism as this construct has no internal thread.
 In fact the foreach loop can work without thread pool as following:

 // exemple without thread pool